gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

 #### DkProcessCreate

-    PAL_HANDLE DkProcessCreate(PAL_STR uri, PAL_FLG flags, PAL_STR* args);
+    PAL_HANDLE DkProcessCreate(PAL_STR uri, PAL_STR* args);

-This API creates a new process to run a separate executable. `uri` is the URI of the manifest file or the executable to be loaded in the new process. `flags` is currently unused. `args` is an array of strings -- the arguments to be passed to the new process.
+This API creates a new process to run a separate executable. `uri` is the URI of the manifest file or the executable to be loaded in the new process. `args` is an array of strings -- the arguments to be passed to the new process.

 #### DkProcessExit